 New followers of the blog can use this as an opportunity to read posts they might have not seen in the past.
 While, long time followers can use this as an opportunity to re-read some of the top viewed posts.

-This post will count down the 10th thru 6th most viewed posts of 2012.
+This post will count down the 10th thru 6th most viewed posts of 2013.
 Enjoy!

-4. Need the Mental Toughness of a Navy SEAL (February 2012) – Inspiration of a Navy SEAL got me thinking about the mental toughness it takes to create change.
+3. Need the Mental Toughness of a Navy SEAL (February 2012) – Previous Year Ranked #4 – Inspiration of a Navy SEAL got me thinking about the mental toughness it takes to create change.

 2. Keys to Sustaining 5S (September 2011) – Tips to help sustain (the 5th ‘S’) the gains made from implementing 5S.

-I decided to highlight 5 of the most popular posts written in 2012.
+Today I am highlighting the five most popular posts written in 2013.
 Then in January I will post the Top 10 posts for the year.

 Enjoy and have a Happy New Year!!!!